Crowdfunding is popping up all over the place, and in just about every industry imaginable.

 So I wanted to take a look at some of the top real estate crowdfunding sites out there right now.

 Below are the top 11 sites (anyone can do a Top 10!)
 I’ve found, in no particular order.

-1. Fundrise – This is one I mentioned in my last blog post.
+1. Fundrise – This is my favorite real estate crowdfunding platform.
 The focus is on commercial properties, offering both public and private offerings.
 Fundrise offers equity and debt participation and generally yields returns between 12%-14%.
 Not just for accredited investors, but open to anyone willing to put in at least $100 into a deal.

 My prediction is we’re going to see more real estate crowdfunding sites come up, and it could very well change the face of investing.